Validites/Validites/README.md

 Current projects include:

-  -Bringing Xperia 1/5 IV to official status with Infinity-X
+  - Bringing Xperia 1/5 IV to official status with Infinity-X

-  -Building Infinity-X for the Exynos 9810 line (minus the Note 10 Lite)
+  - Building Infinity-X for the Exynos 9810 line (minus the Note 10 Lite)

 ---